-ANSWERING MACHINES / MESSAGES: In the event that HHW needs to contact a patient for any reason and communication is occurring via an answering machine or through another individual via a message, the only information transferred by HHW Staff will be a request for a call back or a request to attend the office.
+ANSWERING MACHINES / MESSAGES: In the event that HHW needs to contact a patient for any reason and communication is occurring via an answering machine or through another individual via a message, the only information transferred by HHW Staff will be a request for a callback or a request to attend the office.
 Exceptions to this will include:

 - If the patient is a minor and the telephone contact is made with the legal guardian

-- If a consent to leave PHI on an answering machine or with another individual has been documented in the patient’s record
+- If consent to leave PHI on an answering machine or with another individual has been documented in the patient’s record

-- If the practitioner concludes there is a risk to personal health or safety that is grave enough to warrant breach of the patient’s right to privacy.
+- If the practitioner concludes there is a risk to personal health or safety that is grave enough to warrant a breach of the patient’s right to privacy.

-E MAIL: All computer terminals are kept confidential by use of passwords, and any PHI that is sent or received via e-mail will contain a disclosure of confidentiality instructing the recipient to destroy the document and contact us in the event that is was sent to a non-intended recipient.
+E MAIL: All computer terminals are kept confidential by use of passwords, and any PHI that is sent or received via e-mail will contain a disclosure of confidentiality instructing the recipient to destroy the document and contact us in the event that it was sent to a non-intended recipient.